Master Your Triathlon Transition

 The Verb

 Transition 1 (T1) is when our bodies go from being horizontal while swimming to being vertical and spinning our legs on the bike.
-This triathlon transition is best to practice during an open water swim session.
+This triathlon transition is best practiced during an open water swim session.
 At the end of your session (once you are already wet), practice running out of the water, taking off the wetsuit efficiently, and running to the location where your bike is stored.
 Next, put the helmet and sunglasses or visor on, socks (if preferred), and shoes then grab your bike, and any nutrition, and head out of the transition area.

 When leading into T1, it’s best to start kicking your legs a little more about 50-100 yards out to prepare them to ride.
 When exiting this T1, it is best to give yourself 10-15 minutes to allow the heart rate to settle and the body to adjust to being on the bike before consuming any nutrition and executing the plan.